Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Results and Discussion

 \autoref{fig:online_learning}(d) further shows the impact of asymmetric update thresholds (\(\epsilon_{\mathrm{asym}}\)) on the validation accuracy.
 For this sweep, we set \(\varepsilon = 2.5\%\).
 The test accuracies are \(79.92\% \pm 2.5\%\), \(79.52\% \pm 3.15\%\), and \(78.91\% \pm 2.76\%\) for asymmetry factors of 0.5, 1, and 2, respectively. \(\epsilon_{\mathrm{asym}}\) of 0.5 shows the fastest convergence, and this is due to the fact that the LTD had steeper updates (A- = 0.033, A+ = 0.171), and thus this asymmetry in switching is compensated by the asymmetric thresholds.
 Nevertheless, the network exhibits convergence for all three degrees of asymmetry, showcasing the robustness of learning against asymmetric update behaviour.
 These results show that using a memristor model with a discrete number of levels and non-linear weight update, the accuracy of the network is comparable to the digital baseline.
+Furthermore, to account for cycle-to-cycle variability representative of the physical device, we sampled the update amplitude in the Beta-shaped kernel from a normal distribution with a relative standard dispersion of 5\%.
+From \autoref{fig:figx-device}(f), the programmed weight variation in the characterized device reaches a maximum relative standard dispersion of 3.75\%.
+In this way, each programming event during training experiences a slightly different effective update magnitude, thereby emulating cycle-to-cycle fluctuations in the ferroelectric synapse.
+As shown in \autoref{fig:online_learning}(e), the convergence trajectory remains very similar to the nominal case, and the final test accuracy after 20 epochs of training reaches $79.60\% \pm 2.92\%$ with cycle-to-cycle variations included.
+This indicates the robustness of the proposed training framework to stochastic programming variations observed in the device.